 There was always an undeniable allure about Lyle, and he cultivated many great friendships throughout his lifetime.
 He was always very considerate when it came to nurturing his relationships, whether it be friends from school, the military, neighbors, the workplace or his patients.
 Those who knew Lyle loved him.
 Lyle was a very giving person.

 His passion was his family.
 His passion was his work.
 His passion was the remarkable world around him.
 He was an adventurer who loved to travel, to have a good time, who loved to delve into the curiosities of life with a rare and avid inquisitiveness.
 He loved to read everything from history and politics, to information about different worldly locations and the human mind.
 He was a gentleman farmer, an occasional hunter, a lover of birds and nature, an asparagus and mushroom forager, and a woodworker among many other things.
 He was a man with an exceptional sense of humor and light-heartedness, who tended to show a touch of stubborn, strong-willed, sternness from time to time.

 Lyle was always courageous and up for a good challenge.
 Life, indeed, challenged him till his very last breath here on earth.
 Those who knew Lyle can only thank him for letting us share in his life adventure and for leaving us with so many incredible memories.
 Lyle’s legacy continues to live on in each and every one of us who had the exciting pleasure of knowing and loving him.

 In lieu of flowers, charitable contributions may be made to the national alliance on mental illness of South Dakota in honor of Dr. Lyle Christopherson.
 Please donate online at namisouthdakota.org or call 605-271-1871.

-To send flowers to Lyle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lyle Paul Christopherson, please visit our floral store.